National Leadership Program, Summer 2018

 Her mother and father motivate her to work for marginalized people in America.
 Her mother immigrated from Colombia to the U.S. at the age of 19, and her father is from Puerto Rico.
 Living in a predominately caucasian area in New Jersey, her family was marginalized regularly for being Latino.
 From the early complications of buying a house in the suburbs to her personally getting bullied in school for looking different and speaking two languages, Nieves understands intersectionality.
 As a minority, she can relate to others who have intersecting identities and plans to focus her career on public service for marginalized people.

-Nieves wrote one piece during the 2018 Summer Fellowship.
+Nieves wrote one piece during the 2018 Summer Apprenticeship.
 Check it out on our website:

 - Gary C. Norman’s Advice on Inclusion (July 16, 2018)